-I have been working in the field of SEO copywriting for 12 years now, and this debate has been front and centre since very early on in my career.
+I have been working in the field of SEO copywriting for well over a decade now, and this debate has been front and centre since very early on in my career.
 It will possibly continue for many years to come as it is a valid question.
 Does SEO copywriting still work?

 The short answer is: of course it does!

 You still type words into Google to find things, and those words need to be linked to a source of information.
 Those words are keywords that are used in SEO copy to help Google discern one thing from another in a bid to match your intent with valuable content.
 Hence, SEO copywriting helps Google find relevant information to match to search queries.

 If that has satisfied your curiosity, then you may close this blog post and search for something else.
 If you’re not entirely convinced, then I can’t help you.
 Jokes.
 Let dig deeper, shall we?

 SEO copywriting is the unloved sibling of all advertising and marketing content.
 It’s the data-driven copy that isn’t particularly glamorous or endearing, but it has a very clear purpose.
 It is there to help websites gain momentum and visibility in search results.
 Plain and simple.
 However, there is a trick to it.
 While it used to be a free for all keyword stuffing contest, it is now an ethical display of proportions: matching user requirements with search engine spider needs.
 Nail the ratio, and you’ll be rewarded with Google’s attention and admiration!

 So how does that answer the initial question?
 It doesn’t.
 But understanding how pages are crawled by search engine spiders will.